 Quad represented quality design and construction.
 However, an overcomplex design can increase the component count that there is to fail, or the number of dry joints if soldering quality (a vital component) is not good.

-Note reliance on large number of switch contacts (note dissimilarities on switches serving L1 and L2) and interconnections.
+Note reliance on large number of switch contacts (note dissimilarities on switches serving L1 and L2, and the interesting transistor designations!) and interconnections.
 Although the later 34 preamp was nice to look at, one never quite understood why the mono switch, despite convention and previous designs, was moved to the middle of both slope filters, after the volume, tone, balance controls and filters.

 To reduce switch contact noise diode-switching was introduced by some manufacturers.
 Considered innovative at the time, this was only really useful for DIN signal levels and was unable to cope with larger voltages whose noise floor was comparatively much lower.
 With damped switching, like that shown below, sources would ‘cross fade’ as the diode voltages changed providing a more pleasant and less abrupt change, particularly if the newly selected input was comparatively loud.